 - Do not engage in more than 20 hours/week of on-campus employment.

-- Update your current residential U.S. address in SOLAR within 10 days of any change.
+- Update your current residential U.S. address in accessVIS within 10 days of any change.

 - Depart the U.S. within the 60-day period following completion of your program; depart the U.S. within 15 days if you request authorized early withdrawal to leave in the middle of a semester or depart without completing your program of study.